Skoparov/pack_alg/README.md

 template<typename pack>
 using back_t = typename back<pack>::type;
 ```
-Gets the type at the first/last position.
+Retrieves the type at the first/last position.

 ####  find_if/find
 ```